awsdocs/aws-lambda-developer-guide/doc_source/applications-tutorial.md

 ## Prerequisites<a name="applications-tutorial-prepare"></a>

 This tutorial assumes that you have some knowledge of basic Lambda operations and the Lambda console\.
-If you haven't already, follow the instructions in [Getting started with AWS Lambda](getting-started.md) to create your first Lambda function\.
+If you haven't already, follow the instructions in [Getting started with Lambda](getting-started.md) to create your first Lambda function\.

-To follow the procedures in this guide, you will need a command line terminal or shell to run commands\.
+To complete the following steps, you need a command line terminal or shell to run commands\.
 Commands are shown in listings preceded by a prompt symbol \($\) and the name of the current directory, when appropriate:

 ```
 ~/lambda-project$ this is a command